By Angu Lesley

 He returned to Marseille in the 2007 season and finished runners-up in the French club that same year he retired from international football after scoring five goals in 65 caps.

-He later featured for Kayserispor and Larissa before retiring in 2010.
+He later featured for Kayserispor in Turkey and Greece side Larissa before retiring in 2010.

 Olembe featured in 295 competitive football games for club and country.